RajinH/SentenceGA/README.md

 # SentenceGA
-Genetic Algorithm implemented in Unity 3D for the Infinite Money Theorem
+Genetic Algorithm implemented in Unity 3D for the Infinite Monkey Theorem